lambdaclass/cairo-vm_in_go/README.md

 ### Relocatable

-This is how cairo represents pointers, they are made up of `segment_index`, which segment the variable is in, and `offset`, how many values exist between the start of a segment and the variable.
+This is how cairo represents pointers, they are made up of `SegmentIndex`, which segment the variable is in, and `Offset`, how many values exist between the start of a segment and the variable.
 We represent them like this:

 ```go
 type Relocatable struct {